Vodafone first-half earnings rise after four lean years

 BT has been cleared to buy leading mobile operator EE, which will result in owners Orange from France and Deutsche Telekom holding stakes in the former British monopoly provider.

-Colao said European regulators needed to favor investment in fiber networks and to consider imposing stronger operating conditions on the owners of legacy networks.
+Colao said European regulators needed to favour investment in fibre networks and to consider imposing stronger operating conditions on the owners of legacy networks.

 Taking into account currency movements, Vodafone said growth in the period was dampened.
 It said it would start reporting in euros rather than sterling from the 2017 financial year, a move it said was logical as half of its revenues were in euros.